 We need everyone to know that the 1.5°C goal is achievable if we act together with focus and determination.
 To spark this level of collective action to solve the climate crisis, One Earth produces communications across our platforms that tell the story of the transformation that is already underway and the just and vibrant future that is possible.
 We create diverse content that aims to educate, inspire and grow a global community of people advocating for climate solutions in every bioregion of the world, ultimately mobilizing everyone to become a climate champion by supporting the efforts on the Project Marketplace.

-Our content has been reproduced in over a dozen languages, and our Global Deal for Nature petition, calling for the protection of 50% of Earth's lands and oceans, continues to garner attention and has over 3.2 million signatures to date.
-There a growing appetite for solutions-focused, science-based content.
+Our content has been reproduced in over a dozen languages, and our Global Deal for Nature petition, calling for the protection of 50% of Earth's lands and oceans, continues to garner attention and has over 3.3 million signatures.
+There is a growing appetite for solutions-focused, science-based content.
 One Earth is uniquely positioned to build a broad public movement of engaged and optimistic changemakers and inspire them into collective action.